trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 ## Creating Backups

 These steps are optional and will help to configure a new YubiKey should yours become lost or damaged.
-While you could easily start from scratch, and should in some cases, this will provide the quickest path to recovery.
+While you could start from scratch, and should in some cases, this will provide the quickest path to recovery.

 ### Create a backup of your key (optional)